 Regardless of the type of fireplace, the chimney should also be cleaned yearly.
 Most fireplace specialists, including Rock River Chimney & Foundation in Oconomowoc, Wisconsin, also offer cleaning services:

-$200 to clean a fireplace
+- $200 to clean a fireplace

-$220 to clean a fireplace with an insert
+- $220 to clean a fireplace with an insert

-$200 to clean a wood stove
+- $200 to clean a wood stove

 You can get more on chimney cleaning costs here.

+The average cost of chimney repairs range from $300 to $4,000.
 Sometimes, chimneys become so damaged they lean, risking significant damage to the house and its inhabitants.
 In these cases, chimneys need to be completely removed and replaced, which can cost between $10,000 and $20,000.